 Skip to main content

-• Copy the token and paste it into your Upstack LinkedIn destination’s API Access Token field.
+• Paste it into your Upstack LinkedIn destination’s API Access Token field.

 Prerequisites